SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 >
 > 15.4.2 Mountain Green Cover Index

-This target is interpreted to cover research about the conservation of mountain ecosystems and their biodiversity, or research about changes in these.
-We consider this to also cover research about management, restoration and protection.
+This target is interpreted to cover research about the conservation, restoration, and management of mountain ecosystems and their biodiversity, or research about changes in these (e.g. works about increases in biodiversity, or monitoring ecosystems).
 It is also considered to cover research about sustainable use of ecosystem services (benefits) provided by mountain ecosystems as defined on the UN topic page for Mountains (<a id="mountains">[UN DESA, n.d.c](#f5)</a>) in the context of sustainable development.

 Specifying terms for the Mountain Green Cover Index are mentioned in the SDG metadata for indicator 15.4.2 (<a id="SDGmetarep">[UN Statistics Division 2022](#f3)</a>; https://unstats.un.org/sdgs/metadata/files/Metadata-15-04-02.pdf) and terms for Coverage by protected areas in the SDG metadata for indicator 15.4.1 (<a id="SDGmetarep">[UN Statistics Division 2022](#f3)</a>; https://unstats.un.org/sdgs/metadata/files/Metadata-15-04-01.pdf).

-`fells` are combined with Lapland because independently they brought a lot of noise (*fell* has many other meanings).
-Initially they were also combined with Scotland, but due to many irrelevant results, Scotland was left out.

 The phrases return some articles which mention `mountain` in a name of a species (e.g. Mountain hare, Mountain zebra, Mountain tapir).
 Some of these articles might not be about mountains, but identifying and excluding them without losing relevant articles would be quite challenging.